Purpose of Life

-- One player from each team, at the opposite end of the line, start by bowing to each other and calling out “Silly Willy”
+- One player from each team, at the opposite end of the line, starts by bowing to each other and calling out “Silly Willy”

-- If a player should crack a smile, they join the line of their opponents.
+- If a player cracks a smile, they join the line of their opponents.

 5. The game ends when there is only one team left, or everyone is too laughed out to continue!